City problem · Frankfurt

 • The conditional partnership offer with onerous terms.
 The partner bank offers a partnership with reserve requirements, custody constraints, or volume caps that effectively kill the unit economics.

 • The competing US-domiciled fintech with weaker product wins the partnership.
 A US-domestic fintech with weaker product closes the partnership in eight weeks.
-The Frankfurt team reads it as protectionism.
+The Frankfurt team judges it as protectionism.
 It was the US-domestic firm having the five signals in place.

 • The compliance organisation chart that does not name a US leader.
 The compliance section of the pack lists a European Head of Compliance and no named US leadership.
 The partner bank's exam-cycle thinking will not accept this.